All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Sun protection: UV radiation is the single largest external contributor to skin aging.
 Daily sunscreen use protects the collagen that CJC-1295 helps build.

-• Vitamin C intake: Vitamin C is an essential cofactor for collagen synthesis.
-Without adequate vitamin C, the body cannot properly form collagen fibers regardless of GH levels.
+• Vitamin C intake: Vitamin C is an important cofactor for collagen synthesis.
+Without adequate vitamin C, the body can't properly form collagen fibers regardless of GH levels.

 • Hydration: Adequate water intake supports skin hydration from within.